List of FC Porto records and statistics: Honours

-Porto won the inaugural José Monteiro da Costa Cup tournament in 1911, securing its first-ever trophy.
+Porto won the inaugural Taça José Monteiro da Costa tournament in 1911, securing its first-ever trophy.
 Three years later, the club clinched the first of a total of 30 regional championship titles.
 In 1922, their regional success expanded to a national level, after victory in the inaugural staging of the Campeonato de Portugal crowned Porto as the first Portuguese champions.
 The club then won its first Primeira Liga title in 1934–35, when it was still a provisional competition, and again in 1938–39, when it became the official domestic top-tier championship.

 In 1955–56, Porto lifted the Taça de Portugal for the first time, and in doing so secured their first league and cup double.
 The following season saw the club's international stage premiere in the European Cup.
 Thirty years later, Porto beat Bayern Munich in the 1987 European Cup Final to win their maiden European silverware.
 The following season brought the club further successes in the UEFA Super Cup and Intercontinental Cup.
-Since taking their first Supertaça Cândido de Oliveira title in 1981, Porto have a record of 23 wins in 32 appearances, more than any other winner combined.
+Since taking their first Supertaça Cândido de Oliveira title in 1981, Porto have a record of 24 wins in 34 appearances, more than any other winner combined.